Boost Metabolism with a Healthier Gut

 5. Nutrient and Drug Metabolism – The tiny microorganisms that make up your microbiome interact with a variety of commonly prescribed drugs, including metformin and GLP-1 weight loss medications, influencing both their efficacy and side effects.
 Gut bacteria can break down, activate, inactivate, or create toxic byproducts from drugs entering the bloodstream.
 Understanding this two-way relationship is crucial, as such interactions could lead to new strategies for managing metabolic disorders.

-Essentially, the microorganisms in your gut* can influence everything from your blood sugar and fat metabolism to your insulin sensitivity.
+Unlike plant-based diets, MRC’s approach prioritizes protein to preserve lean mass.
+Your weight loss coach will help you determine your supplementation needs, such as enteric-coated fatty acids or essential trace minerals for added nutrients.
+Essentially, the microorganisms in your gut can influence everything from your blood sugar and fat metabolism to your insulin sensitivity.
 This collection of bacteria, viruses, and fungi in your digestive system is so active that some consider it to be another organ.
 Given this connection, it's no surprise that scientists are exploring ways to improve metabolic diseases by focusing on the gut.
 Promising methods include dietary changes, probiotics, gene-editing technology, and certain medications.

 _____________________

-To naturally support your gut bacteria, focus on a balanced diet rich in fiber from fruits, vegetables, and whole grains.
-Incorporate fermented foods like yogurt and kimchi for probiotics, and prebiotic foods such as garlic, onions, and bananas to feed beneficial bacteria.
-Probiotic and prebiotic supplements may be helpful for supporting specific health issues.
-Reducing stress, getting enough sleep, and exercising regularly also promote a healthy gut microbiome.
-Since antibiotics can disrupt the natural balance of gut bacteria, it’s important to only take them when truly needed for an infection.
-Whether you prefer a medical weight loss plan or select a more holistic approach for healthy living, our team can help you identify the best options for maintaining a healthy gut microbiome.
+In addition, Metabolic Research Center can assist with your body’s specific needs for probiotics and prebiotics, as well as other weight-related supplementation that may be needed due to specific health issues.
+Reducing stress, getting adequate sleep, and exercising regularly also promote a healthy gut microbiome.
+Whether you prefer a prescriptive medical weight loss plan or select a more traditional approach for healthy living, our team can help you identify the best options for maintaining a healthy gut microbiome.

 SHARE THIS BLOG